 Boston After School & Beyond (BASB) uses its unique position as an intermediary to provide research-backed and data-informed professional development for program improvement.
-We do this in five main ways:
+We do this in five ways:

 - Data Debriefs: At the end of the school year or the summer, all program partners in BASB’s network are invited to review network-wide data trends and dive into their own program quality data.
 Past data debriefs include our 2017 Summer Celebration, and the 2016-2017 School Year Debrief.